 Hidden Gems of The Wizarding World of Harry Potter at Universal Studios Hollywood

-There are so many cool things to see and explore in Hogmeade, but these hidden gems of The Wizarding World of Harry Potter are the little details that create an authentic and immersive experience.
+There are so many cool things to see and explore in Hogsmeade, but these hidden gems of The Wizarding World of Harry Potter are the little details that create an authentic and immersive experience.
 These details are fun for anyone to discover!
 But fans of the books and movies may especially get excited to find them.

 Stamps from Hogsmeade